 Before you plan how to get rid of your mattress, you should consider whether you actually need to dispose of it.

 Generally, people get rid of mattresses when they purchase a new one.
+If you are looking for a new bed, check out our Best Mattresses for 2023 guide.
 Here are a few signs that it may be time to buy a new mattress: